-I’m an award winning researcher and PhD candidate at Victoria University Wellington.
-Deleting my Facebook account over four years ago, I'm interested in the tension between unplugging and remaining connected to the world.
-This led me to a pioneer community of software developers, behavioural scientists, and entrepreneurs who are inventing new technology-based ways to disconnect from the internet.
+I’m a researcher at Te Herenga Waka―Victoria University of Wellington, with expertise in digital technology, design and wellbeing.
+I recently completed my PhD on the tension between disconnecting from the internet and remaining connected to the world.
+I studied a pioneer community of software developers, behavioural scientists, and entrepreneurs who invented new technology-based ways to disconnect from the internet.
 The title of my thesis is The Manufacture of Disconnection.

 Outside of academia, I write about technology and digital culture.
 I have been published in The Conversation, Real Life, The Disconnect, Beside, The Spinoff, and Newsroom, and featured in Radio NZ, The Listener, and Lifehacker.

 I regularly speak about the benefits of disconnecting from the internet and have created a wellbeing workshop called Healthy Tech Habits.